Accident At Work Claims

-- Make sure that the details of your accident are accurately recorded in your employer’s accident book.
+- Report the accident to your employer.
+Make sure that the details of your accident are accurately recorded in your employer’s accident book.
 If there is no accident book, write down what happened and give it to your employer.
-Keep a copy for yourself.
+Keep a copy for yourself too.

 - Get the names and contact details of any witnesses.

 If possible, take photos of the scene of the accident.
 This can be very helpful if you wish to pursue a claim and your employer doesn’t admit liability.

 The amount of compensation that you may receive is calculated based on the individual circumstances of your accident.
 Those injured in an accident at work can typically claim for:

 - Loss of earnings.

 - Injury compensation.

 - Medical expenses such as physiotherapy fees, prescription charges, painkillers etc.

 - Compensation for the care and support provided for free by family or friends.

 - Property damage i.e. costs to recover damage caused to clothing, jewellery, bags, mobile phone etc. which was on your person at the time of the accident.